yredsmih/whatsapp-blacklisted-providers/README.md

 # Actual WhatsApp API Blacklisted cloud Providers

 I know when you're trying to search reliable WhatsApp API you may easily get frustrated because of lot a mess illegal stuff going out in Intenet today.
-Especially when you don't know that most of unnoficial  Whatsapp API are deliberately hiding theirs illegal status.
-So that's why i've decided to make a list of WhatsApp API providers that violate [Whatsapp Therms of Service](https://www.whatsapp.com/legal/terms-of-service).
+Especially when you don't know that most of unnoficial  Whatsapp API are hiding theirs illegal status.
+So that's why i've decided to make a list of WhatsApp API providers that deliberately violate [Whatsapp Therms of Service](https://www.whatsapp.com/legal/terms-of-service) to earn money

 ## Official Business Whatsapp API providers
 These are legally authorized by Meta with Whatsapp.
 They are safe and secure.
 They can be found here on [facebook page](https://www.facebook.com/business/partner-directory/search?solution_type=messaging&platforms=whatsapp)